ricgonmen/spring-cloud-app/README.md

-# Spring Cloud User Application
+﻿# Spring Cloud User Application

 I have use Java and Spring Boot and structure the code on a parent project with 3 child, why?
-As you suggest on the interview I have put more effort on a creative way of deliver the software (using Spring Cloud and Docker) than anything else so I have start it from that premise and later on finish all the challenge on the ms-users subproject (the core of it).
+As you suggest I have put more effort on a creative way of deliver the software (using Spring Cloud and Docker) than anything else so I have start it from that premise and later on finish all the challenge on the ms-users subproject (the core of it).

 Please find bellow all the information to understand this structure, how to package and launch.
 I will be please of answer your questions o have a code review together with you.